1100011Dawg/Obsidian_Dawson/School/IB BIO/Topic C.md

 		 - Needed for cell turgor
 		 - Needed for photosynthesis
 		 - (Xerophytes vs hydrophytes)
-		 - For animals to lay eggs, and disolved oxygen
+		 - For animals to lay eggs, and dissolved oxygen
 	 - day length
 	 - aspect
 	 - PH
-		 - afects avalibity of mineral nutriests
+		 - affects availability of mineral nutrients
 		 - decomposition of nater
 	 - parent material
 	 - salinity